 - Food Coloring

 Preheat oven to 350 degrees.

 - Cream shortening, butter, brown sugar, egg yolk, and vanilla.
 Add flour and salt.
 Combine well.

 - Roll dough into balls.
 Using a small ice cream dipper will aid in uniformity.

-- Place in oven 1 minute.
-Remove and use your finger to quickly press indentation into the center of each cookie.
-Place back in the oven for another 10-12 minutes or until the pecans are toasty.
-Remove from oven and immediately use your finger to repress the indentation into the middle of the cookies.
+- Remove and use a small cork or your finger to gently press an indentation into the center of each cookie.
+Bake for 10-12 minutes or until the cookies are set.
+Remove from the oven and immediately use a cork or your finger to repress the indentation into the middle of the cookies.

 - Make the icing while cookies bake.
-Add color using process described above.
+Add color using the process described above.
 Or leave the icing uncolored.
-Or stir in food coloring to make uniform color.
-It’s your preference.
-Many people do jelly–but not at my house.
+Or stir in food coloring to make a uniform color.
+It's your preference.
+Many people do jelly--but not at my house.

 As an Amazon Associate, I earn from qualifying purchases.
 But don't worry.
 This doesn't change the price you pay.

 Amount Per Serving: Calories: 186 Total Fat: 12g Saturated Fat: 4g Trans Fat: 0g Unsaturated Fat: 7g Cholesterol: 25mg Sodium: 75mg Carbohydrates: 19g Net Carbohydrates: 0g Fiber: 1g Sugar: 11g Sugar Alcohols: 0g Protein: 2g